cjin2019/SEZMA/README.md

 ### Permisions

-In order to run this command line, you must run in `sudo`.
+In order to run this app, you must run in `sudo`.
 ### Packages

 <!-- #### FFmpeg (Might not need it if doing screencapture command instead)